globaldev/regulate/README.md

 ## Contributing

 If you would like to contribute to Regulate please have a look at the contribution guidelines.
 You'll need Grunt 0.4 or above to develop Regulate locally.
 Thanks, and we look forward to your patches!

+## Licence

+Regulate is distributed under the MIT License.
+See the [LICENCE](https://github.com/globaldev/regulate/blob/master/LICENSE) file for the full licence text.